7 signs your business needs AI automation now

 How should a business decide between building and buying?

-What tools do SMEs actually use?
+What automation tools do small businesses actually use?